 My friend was outraged.
 She is doing everything she can to stay positive and empowered.
 She is wildly proactive about her health and healing.
 But the person she hired to guide her, physically, is so firmly in the grip of magical thinking that it allows – nay, demands – that she reflexively dismiss a bid for community and support as something someone ought to handle on her own.
 In other words: get a better attitude and stop being so needy.

-This skewed logic – solve it yourself; think positive; and if you don’t or it doesn’t work, that’s on you and you don’t deserve the support and community that wasn’t forthcoming anyway – absolves us of responsibilities to other people.
+The skewed logic of empowermyth – solve it yourself; think positive; and if you don’t or it doesn’t work, that’s on you and you don’t deserve the support and community that wasn’t forthcoming anyway – absolves us of responsibilities to other people.
 It’s like sending light and love to a family in crisis rather than showing up with a casserole.
 You can’t eat positive intentions.

-And we can’t solve The Big Problems as lone individuals.
+And we can’t solve The Big Cultural Problems as lone individuals.

 That’s what I was trying to get at with my essay about how time is a feminist issue.
 The reality is this: most women in our society – especially women who are mothers of very young children – are wildly overworked and overwhelmed.
 This is not an individual problem.
 This is a predictable outcome of a system that requires the care-taking labour of women in order to function.
 Yes, women are ‘allowed’ to work outside the home, have careers and undertake meaningful projects, but that doesn’t mean that they’re now no longer required to maintain and sustain others and, by extension, the system.
 Men with big careers, on the other hand, are nearly utterly exempt from those expectations even when they’re the fathers and even if they have large families.
 And, traditionally, they can only function in that unencumbered way because the women in their lives handle every other function for them.
 They escape the domestic demands of care-taking and domestic sustenance and maintenance by relying on the labour of women.
 That’s how some women escape these responsibilities, too: by hiring other women to take them on.
 No matter who commissions it (men, women), the pivot that makes corporate and public spheres possible is the domestic labour of women.